tchaiwanda/Port_Scanner/README.md

+⚠️ Educational use only.
+Test on devices/networks you own or have explicit permission to assess.
+Comply with local laws.

 # 🛠️ Python Port Scanner

 A lightweight, beginner-friendly port scanner written in Python.
 It scans a target host or range of IPs for open ports using sockets and multithreading.